hindu-comm/weblogs/manasataramgini/2017/07/2017-07-30_mongolica-chingiz-khan-and-the-rest.md

 from a center in what is now Manchuria or close to it to move into Mongolia once the Khitan had defeated various Turkic groups that existed before before them.
-But how does this square with their link to the earlier Xiongu Shanyu and the holy center at Qara Qorum?
+But how does this square with their link to the earlier Xiongnu Shanyu and the holy center at Qara Qorum?
 We hold that after the break-up of the Rouran Khanate one of the tribes descending from their old confederation but distinct from the Mongolic people, the Turks (who to start might have had some Śaka ancestry), took power in